CISSP-Study-Resources

 • 5.6.1 OpenID Connect (OIDC) / Open Authorization (Oauth)

-• OAuth 2.0 authorization framework enables third-party apps to obtain limited access to an HTTP service, either on behalf of a resource owner (by orchestrating an approval interaction), or by allowing third-party applications to obtain access on its own behalf
+• OAuth 2.0 enables third-party apps to obtain limited access to an HTTP service, either on behalf of a resource owner (by orchestrating an approval interaction), or by allowing third-party applications to obtain access on its own behalf; OAuth provides the ability to access resources from another service

-• The most common protocol built on OAuth is OpenID Connect (OIDC)
+• The most common protocol built on OAuth is OpenID Connect (OIDC); OpenID is used for authentication

 • Conversely, if you sign into a new mobile game using a social media account (instead of creating a user account just for the game), that process might use OIDC